robingram/commercejs-list-products-react/README.md

 }
 ```

-And we changed the `render` function to loop over the products list and create a product row for each item.
+And we changed the `render` function to loop over the products list and create a product row for each item, passing the product data into the row using its props.
+Note that we're also setting a `key` prop on the row.
+This is because React requires components in a list to each have a unique key.

 At first this will display no rows because the product list in state is empty.

 ```
 {